GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Enables Cloud Storage direct uploads.

-*   `fs.gs.outputstream.type` (default: `BASIC`)

-    Output stream type to use; different options may have different degrees of support for advanced features like `hsync()` and different performance characteristics.

-    Valid values:

-    *   `BASIC` - stream is the closest analogue to direct wrapper around the low-level HTTP stream into Google Cloud Storage.

-    *   `SYNCABLE_COMPOSITE` - stream behaves similarly to `BASIC` when used with basic create/write/close patterns, but supports `hsync()` by creating discrete temporary Google Cloud Storage objects which are composed onto the destination object.

-    *   `FLUSHABLE_COMPOSITE` - stream behaves similarly to
-        `SYNCABLE_COMPOSITE`, except `hflush()` is also supported.
-It will use the same implementation as `hsync()`.

 *   `fs.gs.outputstream.sync.min.interval.ms` (default: `0`)

-    `SYNCABLE_COMPOSITE` and `FLUSHABLE_COMPOSITE` streams configuration that
-    controls the minimum interval (milliseconds) between consecutive syncs.
-This is to avoid getting rate-limited by Google Cloud Storage.
+    Output stream configuration that controls the minimum interval (milliseconds) between consecutive syncs.
+This allows to avoid getting rate-limited by Google Cloud Storage.
 Default is `0` - no wait between syncs.
-Note that `hflush()` for `FLUSHABLE_COMPOSITE` stream will be no-op if called more frequently than minimum sync interval and `hsync()` will block for both streams until an end of a min sync interval.
+Note that `hflush()` will be no-op if called more frequently than minimum sync interval and `hsync()` will block until an end of a min sync interval.

 ### HTTP transport configuration